 The cookie checker site is used to identify if your browser is configured for cookies.
-It’s a page which tries to create a cookie followed by a report.
+It’s a page that tries to create a cookie followed by a report.
 Enabling cookies and deleting cookies websites describe how cookies are enabled and disabled respectively.
 To locate a cookie on your computer, find a small lookup table with data values.
 For instance (Country, France) (President, Macron).
-The code on the computer or web server reads the cookie which allows data to be retrieved and utilized in customization of web pages.
+The code on the computer or web server reads the cookie which allows data to be retrieved and utilized in the customization of web pages.

 Types of Cookies

 Session cookies or transient cookies are those that are erased when you close the web browser.
 These types of cookies are stored in the temporary memory and lost when the browser is closed.
 These cookies don’t collect information on your computer.
 They store information regarding session identification without making any reference to the user.
 Persistent cookies or permanent cookies are those which are stored on your hard drive until the expiry date or deletion.
 These cookies are used to collect information about the user like user preference of web responsiveness for a particular website.

 Secure cookies are transmitted over an encrypted connection.
 They are less likely to be exposed to theft.
 Security is enabled by adding a secure log to the cookie.
 Zombie cookies are those which are automatically recreated after deletion.
 This is enabled by storing EvilAngel discount cookie information in multiple locations.
 A first-party cookie has a domain attribute that matches the domain found on the web page.
 On the other hand, a third-party cookie belongs to a different domain when compared to the one shown in the address bar.

 Uses of Cookies